neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 =======
 TT-SPEC
 =======
-The ".tt-spec" file format is a template used to generate the timetable This document describes the "tt-spec" file format as currently implemented, and the associated "tt-aux" file format.
+The "tt-spec" file format is a template used to generate the timetable This document describes format as currently implemented.
+It consists of a CSV file (foo.csv) and a JSON file (foo.json).

 The tt-spec format remains a work in progress and may change at any time.